Understanding Adoption Cases

 • Adoptions filed from 1947-1992 are sealed and may not be accessed by the public.
 However, adoptees may be given confirmation that they were adopted in Montgomery County, and their file number may be given to the petitioner(s) and adoptee ONLY.

 • After 1992, legislation about adoptions changed, and a law was passed stating that the public could have access to specific information if it was furnished separately from the adoption files.
 The petitioner(s) and adoptee may request a certified copy of the final adoption decree, but the Court will not release information to anyone on their behalf.
-To do so, they first need to file a motion with the Family Department to unseal the case.
+To do so, they first need to file a motion with the Family Department to unseal the adoption.

 The Court cannot release any information on birth parents to an adoptee.
 If an adoptee wishes to find his/her birth parents, he/she must contact the Department of Human Resources at 1-800-39ADOPT.
 The Department of Human Resources will put the adoptee in contact with a Certified Confidential Intermediary.